Vincenzo Fiore Marrese

 Could imagination be a source of bias or, on the contrary, an open door to alternative points of view?

-The missing context becomes the artwork itself, shaping its interpretation.
+The missing context becomes the artwork itself.
+The context shapes its interpretation.

 8. The Key Elements Used in the Artwork